We would love to hear from you

 worldwide!

-IPRS is a copyright society registered by the Central Government under Section 33 of the Copyright Act, 1957.
-The Central Government granted a conditional registration in favour of IPRS as a Copyright Society with effect from November 28, 2017, which was confirmed vide Certificate dated June 8, 2018, in continuation and supersession of the November 2017 certificate.
+IPRS is a copyright society registered by the Central Government under Section 33 of the Copyright Act, 1957 i.e. the Department for Promotion of Industry and Internal Trade (“DPIIT”) to carry on the Copyright Business in Musical Works as defined in section 2(p) of the Copyright Act, 1957 and Literary Work associated with Musical Work.
+The Central Government renewed the registration of IPRS as a Copyright Society on January 21, 2025 with retrospective effect from November 28, 2022.
 This registration is valid for a period of 5 years from such date of registration.
-A copy of the Certificate of Registration of IPRS is available at – Click Here
+A copy of the Certificate of Registration of IPRS is available at Click Here

 IPRS administers rights in respect of Musical Works (i.e. musical compositions/tunes/melodies) and literary works (i.e. lyrics) associated with musical works.